SarSanHer/Master-Thesis/GWAS.md

 **2.1 Pre-filtering**
-We extract only the SNPs in equlibrium (found in the first data analysis step, prior imputation).
+We extract only the SNPs in equlibrium found in the case files prior imputation.
 The IDs of the SNPs have changed and are no longer rs* but chr:position:nt:nt, so we need first to obtain the IDs of the SNPs and then extract those SNPs from the cases vcf imputed.
 We also filter out SNPs with minor allele frequency under 5%.

     # Obtain SNP's IDs
-    awk ' { print $1":"$4":"$5”:”$6} ' ctrl_original_bim >> <matchSNP.txt> #all SNPs passed the filter so we can obtain the IDs from this file
+    awk ' { print $1":"$4":"$5”:”$6} ' case_postFilter_bim >> <matchSNP.txt> #all SNPs passed the filter so we can obtain the IDs from this file

     # Filtering
     ./plink --vcf /Volumes/SSD/vcfs/case/vcf_files/case.vcf.gz --extract <matchSNP.txt> --allow-no-sex --make-bed --double-id --out <filtered_cases>